 This course introduces a variety of technological devices and explores their use in instructional contexts.
 The main focus of the course is on the integration of computer applications; Internet research; and instructional computer-generated activities, charts, presentations, games, and projects for the K-12 curriculum.
-A 10-hour field experience is associated with the course and must be completed prior to receiving an end of course grade.
-Prerequisites: MIS 110 or MIS 220 or successful bypass exam, and admittance into the education program.
-Fall and Spring evening.
+Professional dispositions will be assessed.
+A 10-hour field experience and fee are associated with the course and must be completed prior to receiving an end of course grade.
+Fee applies.
+Prerequisites: MIS 110, 220, or 240, or successful bypass exam, and admittance into the education program.
+Fall, Spring evening.